georgewilliamr/my-landing-page/README.md

 # my-landing-page
-Personal Landing Page to demonstrate my work
+Personal Landing Page to demonstrate my work - Using only HTML and CSS to begin with and once learnt JS will implement